 The Vice-chairman of any Local government in Nigeria acts as the chairman in the absence of the Chairman.

 He also carries out the responsibilities assigned to him by the chairman.
 He is also responsible for managing departments of the local government.

-The secretary keeps record of the meetings, and liaises with the local Government Council and other appropriate officers of the state government.
+The secretary keeps a record of the meetings and liaises with the Local Government Council and other appropriate officers of the state government.

 Also, he carries out other responsibilities assigned to him by the local government chairman.

-Supervisors are each assigned wards which they preside over.
+Supervisors are each assigned wards that they preside over.
 They assist the local government chairman in supervising the execution of local government projects in their wards.

 They also carry out the other local government duties assigned to them by the chairman.
 Now, let’s talk about the legislative arm.